 EASP Meeting: Polarization, Populism, Political Alienation: Causes and Consequences of Social Diversity and Inequality?
 Consultation and Discussion Seminar with a Focus on PhD Students and Postdocs

-Organisers: Melanie C. Steffens, Susanne Bruckmüller, Franziska Ehrke, Julia Dupont, Nadine Knab, Nicole Methner
+November 1st-4th, 2018, University of Koblenz-Landau, Germany; Organisers: Melanie C. Steffens, Susanne Bruckmüller, Franziska Ehrke, Julia Dupont, Nadine Knab, Nicole Methner; Application deadline: May 31st, 2018

 This international EASP meeting aims to bring together junior and senior researchers interested in two topics typically targeted separately: (a) Changes in the political sphere and (b) social diversity and inequality.
 Current changes in the political sphere include polarization, populism, and political alienation.
 How are they based in the social psychology of language and communication?
 Are they causes or consequences of increasing social diversity and inequality?
 We want to establish a knowledge base in social psychology that connects these phenomena.
 Are there reinforcing spirals at work between them, and how can they be stopped?

-To apply, please complete the application form (coming soon) by May, 31, 2018, indicating whether you would like to present your work (providing a title and a 200 word abstract) or act as discussant (please describe how your existing scholarship would enrich the conversation).
-Inquiries can be sent to email@example.com or firstname.lastname@example.org
+To apply, please complete the application form by May 31st, 2018, indicating whether you would like to present your work (providing a title and a 200 word abstract) or act as discussant (please describe how your existing scholarship would enrich the conversation).
+Inquiries can be sent to firstname.lastname@example.org